WayYuZhang/SoftwareDefectIdentification/README.md

 Dataset: the values of the two traditional features (CM features and VC features) and our proposed PVC features of the 8 open-source projects used in the paper

-Experimental Result: the matched PVC pairs of each identification combination (a cutoff of 0.05 for the KS test)
+ExperimentalResult: the matched PVC pairs of each identification combination (a cutoff of 0.05 for the KS test)